North Carolina

 The Student Online Privacy Protection Act (G.S.
 115C-401.2) regulates how operators of educational technology platforms handle student information.
 An operator is defined as the operator of a website, online service, online application, or mobile application with actual knowledge that it is used primarily for K-12 school purposes and was designed and marketed for K-12 school purposes.

 Operators are prohibited from engaging in targeted advertising based on information acquired through use of their platform for K-12 school purposes.
 They cannot use information gathered through their platform to amass a profile about a student except in furtherance of K-12 school purposes.
-They cannot sell or rent a student's information, including covered information.
+They cannot sell or rent a student's information.

 Student Data System Security (G.S.
 115C-402.5)

 G.S.
-115C-402.5 establishes security requirements for student data systems and prohibits the collection of certain categories of information.
+115C-402.5 establishes security requirements for student data systems and prohibits collection of certain categories of information.
 The following data about a student or student's family may not be collected in or reported as part of the student data system: biometric information, political affiliation, and voting history.

 Protect Our Students Act (SB 49 / Session Law 2023-106)